AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 #### `loggedOutReasonCode`

-Cookie is set when an Admin user is locked out a after certain number of unsuccessful password attempts.
+Set when an Admin user is locked out after a certain number of unsuccessful password attempts.

 #### `section_data_clean`

-Cookie is set when a user switches store view.
+Set when a user switches store view.
 The presence of this cookie triggers JavaScript to reload certain sections on the page to reflect the correct store view.

 #### `lang`

 Set indirectly by the Admin Analytics module.
 Being used only in an administrative area of a store.
 Not applicable to shoppers.
-Only to track our customers' employee usage.

 #### `s_fid`

 Set indirectly by the Admin Analytics module.
 Fallback unique visitor ID time/date stamp.
 It is used to identify a unique visitor if the standard `s_vi` cookie is unavailable due to third-party cookie restrictions.
 Being used only in an administrative area of a store.
 Not applicable to shoppers.
-Only to track our customers' employee usage.

 #### `s_cc`

 Set indirectly by the Admin Analytics module.
 It is set and read by the JavaScript code to determine if cookies are enabled.
 Being used only in an administrative area of a store.
 Not applicable to shoppers.
-Only to track our customers' employee usage.

 #### `apt.sid`

 Set by the Gainsight PX library indirectly used by the Admin Analytics module.
 The purpose of this cookie is to allow persistent session ID tracking under the top-level domain of the product and is used as a reference ID to the active session.
 Being used only in an administrative area of a store.
 Not applicable to shoppers.
-Only to track our customers' employee usage.

 #### `apt.uid`

 Set by the Gainsight PX library indirectly used by the Admin Analytics module.
 The purpose of this cookie is to allow persistent ID tracking under the top-level domain of the product and is used as a reference ID to the user entity.
 Being used only in an administrative area of a store.
 Not applicable to shoppers.
-Only to track our customers' employee usage.

 #### `s_sq`

 Set indirectly by the Admin Analytics module.
 Used by the ClickMap feature that collects data on where visitors click and what they click.
 Stores information from each click.
 Being used only in an administrative area of a store.
 Not applicable to shoppers.
-Only to track our customers' employee usage.

 #### `pagebuilder_modal_dismissed`

-Set by the PageBuilder Module.
+Set by the Page Builder Module.
 Contains a flag that prevents subsequent prompts asking an admin to confirm a certain action from opening if the admin explicitly dismissed them before.
 Being used only in an administrative area of a store.
 Not applicable to shoppers.
-Only relevant to our customers' employee usage.

 #### `pagebuilder_template_apply_confirm`

-Set by the PageBuilder Module.
+Set by the Page Builder Module.
 Contains a flag that prevents subsequent prompts asking an admin to confirm a certain action from opening if the admin explicitly dismissed them before.
 Being used only in an administrative area of a store.
 Not applicable to shoppers.
-Only relevant to our customers' employee usage.

 #### `accordion-{VARIABLE}-{VARIABLE}`